-Birds chirping, a flowing stream, the wind whistling through the thick canopy of trees.
+Birds chirping, a flowing stream trickling in the distance, the wind whistling through a thick canopy of trees.
 We know the outdoors relaxes us.
 We know the forest soothes us.
 The fresh air and the sounds of natural wildlife habitat can help us slow down and enjoy life through the busiest of times.

 Though it can be hard to get out on the trails and into the forest regularly to reap the benefits of being surrounded by nature – we can still use our senses at home to help feel the relaxing effects of nature and all its beauty.
 Here are our top 5 ways to bring the outdoors in.

 Surround yourself with a variety of indoor plants.
 Aim for air-purifying plants LIKE peace lily, snake plant, and gerbera daisies to feel the benefits of fresh clean air in the home.
 Watering house plants helps us feel more connected to our environment and can provide a quick nature-themed break during a busy day.

 Fill your space with your favourite outdoor scents.
 A smell can be a powerful reminder, it is an easy way to feel nature around us and bring home those relaxing vibes.
 Try a diffuser, potpourri, or some fresh cut flowers.
 Let your mind wander to the forest for comfort with the scent of cedar and pine or berries and wildflowers.

 Art!
 Think about displaying your favourite nature scenes on your walls by using paintings or blown-up photos.
 There are many local artists to choose from or use your own photos!
 Highlighting an accent wall is another great way to incorporate relaxing visuals into your space with a nature-themed mural or natural material.